 A prevailing decades-old paradigm has held that at least a subpopulation of tumor cells has the ability to self-renew, differentiate, and regenerate in a manner similar to stem cells (ref).
 One of the strengths of ENCODE is its many stem cell lines, including H1, which is one of the most data-rich cell types.
 We leveraged the large number of stem cells in ENCODE and the additional data available with this ENCODE release, to place tumor-associated cell types relative to normal cells and stem cells in cell space.
 First, we projected all the RNA-seq data into a low dimension space by Reference Component Analysis (RCA, \cite{nat rca paper}).
 We found that various types of stem cells, including data-rich H1 cells, form a tight cluster (Fig. 5A).
 As is observed from Fig. 5, there is potentially a trend where the transition from normal to tumor cells is moving toward a stem cell, along a single “stem-like principal component.”
 This is true for a variety of different cancers.
 This observation is consistent with previous efforts using expression and methylation analysis (ref).
 Notably, we observed a consistent (or even stronger) pattern from proximal and distal chromatin data, which can be viewed as the underlying cause of the observed gene expression changes.

 It is well-known that dysregulation of key oncogene TFs are hallmarks of tumor progression.
 Key genes, such as MYC, initiate overexpression of other oncogenes in tumor cells.
 We can use the cell space diagram, to test the hypothesis that oncogenic TFs contribute to the state of cell differentiation: we measured the perturbations introduced by oncogenic TFs through expression comparisons before and after TF knockdowns.
 Interestingly, the overall expression profiles reverted slightly back towards normal state upon oncogene knockdowns, along the stem-like component.
-One can see this difference more precisely and test it statistically if one restricts just to the single transition from K562 (Fig XXX).
-There one can even see the tumor suppressor gene genes showing the opposite trend. [[what to do about rewiring & stem??]]
+One can see this difference more precisely and test it statistically if one restricts just to the single transition from K562 (Fig 5).

 Step-wise variant prioritization with targeted validations

-Collectively, as schematized in Fig XXX, ENCODEC enables a step-wise prioritization scheme that allows us to pinpoint key regulator genes, noncoding elements, and single nucleotides associated with oncogenesis.
+Collectively, as schematized in Fig 6, ENCODEC enables a step-wise prioritization scheme that allows us to pinpoint key regulator genes, noncoding elements, and SNVs associated with oncogenesis.
 Specifically, we first highlighted regulators that are either frequently rewired, located in network hubs, sit at the top of the hierarchy, or significantly drive expression changes in cancer.
 We then prioritized functional elements associated with these regulators that are either highly burdened by mutations, undergo large chromatin changes, or change in extended gene linkages.
 Finally, on a nucleotide level, by estimating their ability to disrupt or introduce specific binding sites, we can pinpoint impactful genomic variants at a fine scale.

 To demonstrate the utility of our ENCODE resource, we instantiated our prioritization workflow in a few select cancers and experimentally validated the results.
 In particular, as described above, we subjected some key regulators, such as MYC and SUB1, to knockdown experiments (Fig. 3B and 3D) and we measured the effect of SVs on enhancer linkages via CRISPR engineered deletions (Fig. 2E).
 Finally, we selected key SNVs based on their disruption of enhancers with strong influence on gene expression.
 These SNVs were prioritized based on mutation recurrence in breast-cancer cohorts, as well as enhancer motif disruption scores.
-[LU12] [[should we say more?]]
 Of the eight motif-disrupting SNVs that we tested, six exhibited consistent up- or down-regulation relative to the wild-type in multiple biological replicates.